swift-psychrometrics/swift-psychrometrics/README.md

 This package provides several libraries depending on your needs.
 There are basic units of measure that are convertible to other standard units of measure, including S.I. and I.P. units.
 As well as calculations for moist and dry air conditions, and a few calculations for water.

+Most of the types this library provides support basic mathematical operations (addition, subtraction, multiplication, and division).
+These operations should for the most part be considered safe, however there is nothing that prevents a value to be operated on with a different unit of measure, which could lead to unexpected results.
+This library will try to do the right thing and convert the units of measure (taking the left hand side of an operation as precedence), but it is encouraged to operate on the underlying raw values of the type for less error-prone results.

 ### Units of Measure
 The following units of measure are provided with the corresponding conversions.